How-To By Carter Hayes April 14, 2026 7 min read

 X And Front‑To‑Back

-- preserving directional tread orientation
+• Preserve directional tread orientation when required.

-- confirming results with tread wear analysis
+• Confirm results with tread wear analysis.

-Choose based on drive type, tire design, and manufacturer guidance.
+Always choose your pattern based on drive type, tire design, and manufacturer guidance.

 How to Choose a Tire Rotation Pattern (Drive Type, Directional, Staggered, Spare)